Intro to Mesh Integrity

 Inverted/Flipped Normals - Faces pointing wrong direction

-Lamina Faces - Two faces sharing edge but pointing opposite ways
+Lamina Faces - Two faces sharing edges but pointing opposite directions

-Zero-Area Faces - All vertices in same line (no surface area)
+Zero-Area Faces - All vertices in same line or at the same point (no surface area)

 Duplicate Faces - Multiple faces in exact same space